knstntn-bv/product-notebook/docs/hypotheses-page.md

 - In read-only mode:
   - "Add Hypothesis" button is hidden
-  - All fields are disabled (display-only)
+  - Table rows are not clickable (no hover effect)
-  - Action buttons (Save, Create Feature, Delete) are hidden
+  - Action buttons (Create Feature) are hidden
-  - Status dropdown is disabled
   - Content is view-only
+  - Editing dialog cannot be opened

 ## Use Cases